 We are also looking at ways to significantly slow resistance developing in Helicoverpa caterpillars to the Bt insect-resistance trait used in our cotton.
 This requires an integrated approach to pest management as well as close working relationships between key stakeholders in the cotton industry and our breeding and pest management research teams.
 With the recent invasion of Helicoverpa armigera into the Americas, a global perspective is required that considers the possibility that populations of this species that carry new resistances could enter Australia.

 Integrated pest management: a holistic approach to dealing with pests

-Our scientists study and advocate an holistic approach to pest management known as IPM (Integrated Pest Management).
+Our scientists have partnered with industry for over 30 years to study and advocate a holistic approach to pest management known as IPM (Integrated Pest Management).
 IPM seeks to manage pests using a wide range of methods: